Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 Users can enter their name, email address and contact number along with a preferred method of contact.
 Users must have a free text message where they can leave a message or details of their enquiry for the salon.
 All fields must be required.
-From should have a submit button and be responsive so that is can be viewed of devices with various screen sizes.
+From should have a submit button and be responsive so that it can be viewed on devices with various screen sizes.

 ### 4. User Story: Gallery
 As a customer,